2026 key stage 2 access arrangements guidance

 11. Written or oral translations

-STA does not provide translations of the tests, but schools can prepare written or oral translations of the mathematics tests to meet an individual pupil’s needs if a pupil is working at the standard of the mathematics tests.
+STA does not provide translations of the tests, but schools can prepare written or oral translations of the mathematics tests to meet individual pupils’ needs, provided they are working at the standard of the mathematics tests.

-If schools use an electronic or a web-based translation service to prepare a translation, they must ensure it is secure and any data or content placed there must not be shared with, or visible to, any other party.
+If schools use an electronic or web-based translation service, they must ensure it is secure and any data or content placed there must not be shared with, or be visible to, any other party.
 Schools are responsible for checking the security of translation services before use.

-All translated test papers or translations of the pupil’s answers must be sent for marking in the green panelled inner bags for modified test scripts.
+All translated test papers or translations of the pupil’s answers must be packed in the same clear bag as all the other completed test scripts for marking.

 Mathematics